This month our heath focus is stress and how our heart health is related to stress.

 Luckily, treating your ticker well doesn’t have to be hard.
-This February, for American Heart Month, learn how a few small steps can greatly improve your cardiovascular health.
+Learn how a few small steps can greatly improve your cardiovascular health.

 - Spend more time in bed.
 Specifically, sleeping.
 At least seven hours a night.
 Sleep is crucial for your body to repair itself.
 Your blood pressure decreases, giving your heart a rest.
 Studies suggest that even small changes in your sleep schedule can have a dramatic effect on your heart health.
 For instance: Each year when daylight saving time hits and we lose an hour of sleep, heart attacks increase 24% that following Monday.
 Conversely, when we regain that hour of sleep in the fall, heart attacks decrease about 21% the following Tuesday.

 - Eat more vegetables.
 No need for an extreme diet that deprives you forever of your favorite foods.
 Most dietitians advocate for balance instead.
 Work on a plant focus: try to add another one or two veggies per day; snack on carrot sticks; sneak squash into your pasta; add a few handfuls of spinach to your protein shake; etc. To learn about a comprehensive (yet not restrictive) heart-healthy eating pattern, check out the Dietary Approaches to Stop Hypertension (DASH) diet – consistently ranked among the healthiest diets.